icebert04/icebert04.github.io/_posts/2018-1-30-don't-press-the-panic-button.md

 My boys don't need to be Manly and Brave.
 They just need to be wise.

 Think Before You Act and Not Pressing the Panic Button!
 I hope you guys put this in mind.
-You might find this adsurd at first but it will definitely save your life in the future.
+You might find this absurd at first but it will definitely save your life in the future.